zowe/zowe-cli-sample-plugin/README.md

 ### Obtain the zowe-cli-sample-plugin

-Most of this plugin is merely a sample for you to program your own plug-in.
+Most of this plug-in is merely a sample for you to program your own plug-in.
 For that purpose, you should clone the repository and build the sample plug-in from source.
 However, one feature of the plug-in can be used as a tool to test the transmission of SCRT data to a targeted REST service.
-To simply use the plugin for testing purposes, you can download a published package of the zowe-cli-sample-plugin.
+To simply use the plug-in for testing purposes, you can download a published package of the zowe-cli-sample-plugin.

 #### Download a published version of the zowe-cli-sample-plugin